jsdclxvi/Reforestation/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## This morning I was wondering where the sun was, but then it dawned on me.